What is a lumbar puncture?

 is usually the result of a viral, bacterial, or fungal infection.

-Although the exact cause of the disease is not known, it has been linked to giving
+The exact cause of the disease is not known.
+But it has been linked to giving aspirin

-aspirin to children.
-It is now advised not to give aspirin to children during illnesses,
+to children.
+It is now advised not to give aspirin to children during illnesses, unless

-- Demyelinating diseases.
-Diseases that attack the protective coating that surrounds certain nerve fibers -
+Demyelinating diseases.
+Diseases that attack the protective coating that surrounds certain nerve fibers, such

-- Headaches of unknown cause.
-After evaluation and head imaging if necessary, a lumbar puncture may be done to
+Headaches of unknown cause.
+After evaluation and head imaging if needed, a lumbar puncture may be done to diagnose

-- Pseudotumor cerebri (also called idiopathic intracranial hypertension, or IIH).
-In this condition,pressure within the subarachnoid space is elevated for reasons that
+Pseudotumor cerebri (also called idiopathic intracranial hypertension, or IIH).
+In this condition, pressure within the subarachnoid space is elevated for reasons

-are not clear.
-A lumbar puncture is only done in this condition after evaluation and
+that are not clear.
+A lumbar puncture is only done in this condition after evaluation

 urinary control, memory problems, and an unsteady gait.
 A lumbar puncture is done